 Are you interested in Human Services and unsure where to go next or even where to start?
 GMS may be the place for you!
 With so many agencies hiring DSPs it is important that you find the right agency.
 GMS is a non-profit agency serving individuals residentially with varying needs and lifestyles and recognizes that a good consumer/employee match is in the best interest of everyone.
 GMS takes the time to identify where your strengths and interest lie in order to place you in a home that can lead to the greatest success for everyone involved.

 Whether you are new to the field, a veteran DSP, a student, or a Program Manager, GMS can offer opportunities for professional growth and development.
 GMS firmly believes that an investment in the growth of our employees is an integral part of offering the highest level of consumer care.
-Not only does GMS offer consistent management training and support to our managers, but is invested in our Lead DSP program to improve supports provided in the home and prepare promising, professional, and invested DSPs for a management track.
+Not only does GMS offer consistent management training and support to our managers, but is invested in our Residential Lead program to improve supports provided in the home and prepare promising, professional, and invested DSPs for a management track.

 GMS offers a generous benefits package including: Medical, dental, life insurance, a 401(k) with a 3% match and three weeks earned benefit time in the first year.